-Complainant contacts retailer, manufacturer and/or installer.
+Issues are identified with the home and the retailer, manufacturer, and/or installer is contacted.

-Issues are resolved in good faith efforts through terms of service, consumer warranty, or other resolution actions
+Issues are resolved in good faith efforts through terms of service, consumer warranty, or other resolution actions.

 Homeowner files consumer complaint with SAA or HUD, if applicable.